-Dr. Patricia M Griffin is Chief of the US Centers for Disease Control and Prevention’s (CDC) Enteric Diseases Epidemiology Branch that conducts surveillance and investigations of bacterial enteric diseases.
+Dr. Patricia M Griffin is Chief of the US Centers for Disease Control and Prevention’s (CDC) epidemiology branch that conducts surveillance and investigations of bacterial enteric diseases.
 She attended medical school and trained in internal medicine at the University of Pennsylvania; she trained in gastroenterology at Brigham and Women’s Hospital in Boston, and in epidemiology through CDC’s Epidemic Intelligence Service.

 Dr Griffin oversees surveillance and investigation of sporadic illnesses in the United States caused by enteric bacteria and of hemolytic uremic syndrome.
 Her branch conducts analytic studies and investigations of illnesses caused by Campylobacter, Clostridium botulinum, E. coli, Listeria, Salmonella, Shigella, Vibrio, and other enteric bacteria.
 They use surveillance data to estimate the incidence and the number of illnesses, hospitalizations, and deaths caused by pathogens transmitted commonly by food.
 The branch also conducts surveillance for antibiotic resistance in human Campylobacter, E. coli, Salmonella, Shigella, and Vibrio isolates, and determines sources of and risk factors for people acquiring resistant pathogens.
 Dr Griffin oversaw CDC’s role in investigations of outbreaks caused by bacterial enteric pathogens for 20 years.
 Her branch analyzes data from foodborne disease outbreaks over many years, and uses these and other data to create models to estimate the percentage of overall U.S. illnesses due to each food category.